appium/ruby_console/ios_v_android.md

 - `name` content description (defined in activity XML or dynamically)
 - `text` text content of the UI widget
 - `tag_name` the android class

+`.name` will fallback to `.text` except if used in Xpath. name should be converted to text for consistent behavior with iOS.